Dimillian/DMRESTRequest-objc/readme.md

 **DMRESTRequest** is a super simple wrapper around **NSURLConnection** and **NSMutableRequest**.
 It's allow you to launch REST Requests to your server in 2 line, literally.

-It's built using **ARC** and targeted for iOS 5.
+It's built using **ARC** and targeted for iOS 5 and later, Mac OSX Snow Leopard and later.

 I wrote it as an highly re-usable class, you are invited to customize it to make it fit in your client/server implementation.

-This is not a framework or a complete solution like RESTKit is.
+This is not a framework nor complete solution like RESTKit is.

-**DMRESTRequest** is a utility I wrote mostly because all other frameworks was too much complicated for my need.
+**DMRESTRequest** is a utility I wrote mostly because all other frameworks was doing too much  for my need.
 It is aim to do simple REST Request to a server without object mapping, network management, queuing etc...

 Also, DMRESTRequest is especially targeted for server that send back response as JSON but can be used of other response format too.